Humaidu/material/Raspberry-Pi-GPIO:-Labs.md

 ## Prep

-Take one cable and connect it to the GPIO 17 pin - it's a little way down the left side.
-Count carefully!
-Connect the other end of the cable to one of the positive rails on the breadboard - near the red line.
+Create a github repo called `GPIO`, initialise a local repo at ~/GPIO, and setup your github repo as a remote.

-Take another cable and connect one of the GPIO Ground pins ("GND") to one of the negative rails on the breadboard - near the blue line.
+Take one cable and connect one of the GPIO Ground pins ("GND") to one of the negative rails on the breadboard - near the blue line.

 ![RPi GPIO Pinout](https://sensorgnome.org/@api/deki/files/14074/=RPi2_Pinout.png)

 ![breadboard](https://cdn-learn.adafruit.com/assets/assets/000/002/602/medium800/learn_arduino_breadboard_half.jpg)

-## Code
+### Code

 Let's write some python!
 You should have the python `gpiozero` package installed (`pip list` to check).
 If you don't, `sudo pip install gpiozero`